-The Company invests in unconsolidated investees that own synthetic fuel production plants and low income housing buildings.
+The Company invests in unconsolidated investees that own synthetic fuel production plants.
 The Company accounts for these investments under the equity method of accounting.
 The Company's share of the operating losses generated by these investments is recorded within Losses from unconsolidated investees, and the tax credits and the tax benefits associated with these operating losses are recorded within the Company's Provision for income taxes.

-In the quarters ended February 28, 2006 and 2005, the losses from unconsolidated investees were more than offset by the respective tax credits and tax benefits on the losses.
 The table below provides information regarding the losses from unconsolidated investees, tax credits and tax benefits on the losses:

-Three Months
+Three Months Ended May 31, Six Months Ended May 31,

-Ended February 28,

-2006 2005
+2006 2005 2006 2005

-(dollars in millions)
+( dollars ii n million: s)

-Losses from unconsolidated investees \$69 \$73
+Losses from unconsolidated investees \$103 \$67 \$172 \$140

-Tax credits 74 78
+Tax credits 67 74 145

-Tax benefits on losses 27 29
+Tax benefits on losses 40 27 67 56

 Under the current tax law, synthetic fuels tax credits are granted under Section 45K of the Internal Revenue Code.
 Synthetic fuels tax credits are available in full only when the price of oil is less than a base price specified by the tax code, as adjusted for inflation ("Base Price").
 The Base Price for each calendar year is determined by the Secretary of the Treasury by April 1 of the following year.
 If the annual average price of a barrel of oil in 2006 or future years exceeds the applicable Base Price, the synthetic fuels tax credits generated by the Company's synthetic fuel facilities will be phased out, on a ratable basis, over the phase-out range.
 Synthetic fuels tax credits realized in prior years are not affected by this limitation.
-In fiscal 2006, the Company entered into derivative contracts designed to reduce its exposure to rising oil prices and the potential phase-out of the synthetic fuels tax credits for 2006.
-Changes in fair value relative to these derivative contracts are included within Principal transactions-trading revenues.
+Due to the high level of crude oil prices in fiscal 2006 and continued uncertainty regarding the value of tax credits associated with synthetic fuel investments, two of the Company's investees idled production at their synthetic fuel production facilities during